nunchistudio/blacksmith/documentation/options/pubsub/azure.md

 ### Environment variables

-Additional details must be passed to the Azure adapter.
+Additional details must be passed to the Azure driver.
 They will be loaded from the environment variables.

 - `SERVICEBUS_CONNECTION_STRING`: The Service Bus connection string to use.
 It can